miztiik/eks-security-with-network-policies/README.md

 The developer at Mystique Unicorn are interested in building their application using event-driven architectural pattern to process streaming data.
 For those who are unfamiliar, _An event-driven architecture uses events to trigger and communicate between decoupled services and is common in modern applications built with microservices.
 An event is a change in state, or an update, like an item being placed in a shopping cart on an e-commerce website._

 In this application, Kubernetes has been chosen as the platform to host their application producing and consuming events.
 The producers and consumers are maintained by different teams.
 They would like to isolate the traffic and have the ability to allow only the necessary traffic.
-Can you help them acheive this?
+Can you help them achieve this?

 ![Miztiik Automation: Kubernetes Security with Network Policies](images/eks_security_with_network_policies_eks_security_with_network_policies_architecture_00.png)